chrisnoonan98675/site/xl-testview/how-to/create-a-custom-report-test-specification-set.markdown

 }
 {% endhighlight %}

-The end result should look like:

-![Report example](images/create-a-custom-report-testset-reports_report_example.png)

-**Note:** While the report syntax looks similar to JSON, this is in fact a Python script, and it is actually a `Dictionary` (or `Map` in other languages).
+**Note:** While the value assigned to `result_holder.result` looks similar to JSON, this is in fact a Python `Dictionary` (or `Map` in other languages).
 This means that the keys should be surrounded by quotation marks (`'` or `"`).
 If you copy examples from a Highcharts demo, you must adjust the keys accordingly.
 For an extended example, refer to [Create a custom report using Highcharts demos](/xl-testview/how-to/create-a-custom-report-using-highcharts-demos.html).

+The end result should look like:

+![Report example](images/create-a-custom-report-testset-reports_report_example.png)